Titans Tomorrow: Titans of Tomorrow... Today!

 Miss Martian battles her older self, and learns that the future Titan's immunity to fire is generated by a force field.
 Through a telepathic link, Miss Martian's future counterpart reveals the rationale behind the Sinestro Corps and their war to subjugate the universe.
 The horror of this mental vision causes Miss Martian to lash out, and she beheads her future self.
 Miss Martian finds Robin and takes him to a location that she says will remind him that what happens in the future is up to them and not the future team.
 Blue Beetle discovers that he is the only non-Starro-controlled hero left standing after the main battle.
 Supergirl witnesses the Sinestro Corps preparing to attack Earth.
 Blue Beetle frees Bart, who eventually retrieves one of Captain Cold's guns from the Flash Museum, with which he destroys Starro, freeing the Titans.
 Wonder Woman tells Cassie that she is friends with Supergirl because she is mourning Conner, and that Supergirl will become bitter and jealous when he returns.
 Cassie is momentarily crushed when she realizes that the clone of Conner retains no memories of her time with him.
 Robin again confronts Batman, but they are interrupted when Cassie arrives and informs Robin that the two clones remember nothing of their past.
 She kisses Robin, which alters Batman's memories.

-An enraged Conner arrives, stopped only by a Kryptonite bullet fired from Batman's gun.
+An enraged Conner arrives, stopped only by a kryptonite bullet fired from Batman's gun.
 As a result, all of the figures from the future fade away; the present-day Titans leave to take part in the battle against the Sinestro Corps.
 Eight years later, Tim Drake and Cassie Sandsmark are in a relationship.
 Tim however is having an affair with Miss Martian, and the two collaborate with Lex Luthor in cloning several of the fallen Titans, including Conner and Bart.

 A Lonely Place of Living

 During DC Rebirth, the future Tim Drake is revealed to be one of Mr. Oz's prisoners.
 It is shown that at some point in the future, Tim broke away from the rest of the future Titans, leaving them to fight Cyborg's team alone.
 After meeting his teen counterpart he helps him in re-imprisoning Doomsday, who had been accidentally released.
 They escape back to Gotham City, where the future Tim learns that the timeline has been altered as a result of the events of Flashpoint.
-Realizing that he can prevent his dystopian future from ever coming to pass, the future Tim paralyzes his past counterpart and sets out to kill Kate Kane, the person he blames for the fall of the Bat Family.
+Realizing that he can prevent his dystopian future from ever coming to pass, the future Tim paralyzes his past counterpart and sets out to kill Kate Kane, who he blames for the fall of the Bat Family.
 He is however unsuccessful and is sent back to his own timeline.